-At the PLEES we have created an environment where we can quickly print, test, and analyze battery electrodes.
-With our custom printers/stages, microfluidic fabrication and testing equipment, and in-lab prototyping tools we can quickly iterate on designs and experiments, starting with a "shotgun" approach to complex problems and developing both variable spaces and hypotheses of interaction after a few design cycles.
+We have created an environment where we can quickly synthesize, fabricate, test, and analyze batteries.
+With our custom analysis equipment, microfluidic fabrication and testing equipment, and in-lab prototyping tools we can quickly iterate on designs and experiments, starting with a "shotgun" approach to complex problems and developing both variable spaces and hypotheses of interaction after a few design cycles.

-The PLEES is part of the Andlinger Center for Energy and the Environment and the Department of Mechanical and Aerospace Engineering Engineering.
+The pleesr is part of the Andlinger Center for Energy and the Environment and the Department of Mechanical and Aerospace Engineering.

 The lab's tooling and characterization equipment enables research and training for